American Home Comfort Study

 - HVAC brand satisfaction.

-Updated in 2013, our study is based on insights from thousands of recent purchasers of central HVAC equipment for the home.
+Our 2019 study is based on insights from thousands of recent purchasers of central HVAC equipment for the home.

 Who Needs This Report?

 This report presents a comprehensive picture of HVAC, home comfort, and energy efficiency trends.
 The information in the report is useful to many industries:

 - Utility companies

 - Government agencies